GeotrekCE/Geotrek-rando-v3/docs/customization/customization-mediamanagement.md

 It provides 6 default images that can be customized:

 - `android-icon.png`: It has to be 144x144px and controls the icon appearing on Android phones
-- `maskable-icon.png`: It hass to be 144x144px and will be used only on android phones enabling round icons (it will hence be cropped to fit a circle by the android phones)
+- `maskable-icon.png`: It has to be 144x144px and will be used only on Android phones enabling round icons (so it will be cropped to fit in a circle by Android phones)
 - `apple-icon.png`: It has to be 144x144px and controls the icon appearing on iOS phones
 - `android-splashscreen.png`: It has to be 512x512px and controls the splashscreen appearing on Android phones
 - `ios-splashscreen.png`: It has to be 512x512px and controls the splashscreen appearing on iOS phones